vert-x/vert-x.github.io/docs_md/embedding_manual.md

 * `vertx.home` - When installing system modules, vert.x will install them in a directory `sys-mods` which is in the directory given by this property.
 * `vertx.mods` - When looking for or installing non system modules Vert.x will look in the directory `mods` in the current working directory.
 If this property is set this will tell Vert.x to instead look in the provided directory.
+* `vertx.clusterManagerFactory` - If you're using clustering this property should contain the fully qualified class name of the cluster manager factory that you want to use.
+If you are just using he default Hazelcast cluster manager factory the value should be `org.vertx.java.spi.cluster.impl.hazelcast.HazelcastClusterManagerFactory`.

 ## Config files